 - Be intriguing – nothing shifts books like a cliffhanger and the same principle applies when it comes to hooking readers into your blog posts.

 Obviously, the body of your blog post is going to be the substance behind all of this style.
 What you include in this section is going to vary wildly depending on the topic and the type of post you are creating.

 There are a couple of steadfast principles though:

-- Logical structure – without fail, your blog post needs to have a clear logical structure which flows and makes the topic easy for your reader to understand.
+- Logical structure – without fail, your blog post needs to have a clear logical structure that flows and makes the topic easy for your reader to understand.

 - Tell stories – storytelling truly is one of the best ways to capture the attention of your readers whether they’re 18 or 81.

 - Use examples – help your readers grasp concepts by offering clear and obvious examples that underpin what you are talking about.

 We could have used a cliched quote about pictures being worth loads of words but it is really so true – if you want to evoke an emotion or make clear your point, a crisp, well conceived image is the way to do it.
 We recommend having a variety of images within your posts to help break up the blocks of text and to illustrate specific points – the most common format would be one featured image and then a series of screenshots or graphics to represent your sections.